PeakChoice.org is best viewed on a desktop or laptop, not a mobile phone 2024 election - election anxiety - Peak Choice

 [00:15:51] My view is more from the late comedian George Carlin, who he said, "everybody complains about politicians.
 Everybody says they suck.
 Well, Where do people think these politicians come from?
 They don't fall out of the sky.
 They don't pass through a membrane from another reality.
 They come from American parents and American families, American homes,

 [00:16:17] American schools, American churches, American businesses, and American universities.
 And they are elected by American citizens.
 This is what we have to offer.
 It's what our system produces.
 If you have selfish ignorant citizens, you're going to get selfish, ignorant leaders."
-And he concludes that "the public sucks."
+And he concluded that "the public sucks."
 And there's a lot of truth in that.
 But we also have the ability to shift if we want.

 [00:16:45] The poet and musician, Utah Phillips, said "those of you who are inclined to worry have the widest selection in history."
 We are at a time when things are getting better in some ways while getting worse in others.